Knowledge Base Fact Sheet

 Neither light- nor RT-cured adhesives should incur particularly expensive transportation costs, however different countries have varying regulations on what can and can’t be put through their postal services.
 Heat-cured adhesives quite often require refrigerated or frozen transportation.

-#3 – Storage Temperature
+#3 – Storage Temperatures

 As per the transportation issue, heat-cured adhesives usually require cold or frozen storage; so there will be running costs associated with a refrigerator or freezer (see #10), plus the capital outlay if you don’t already have one.
 This can be particularly expensive if the adhesive needs to be stored at -40°C, in which case an industrial freezer is required.
 Light- and RT-cured adhesives normally require only standard cabinet storage.